 It provides a cross industry accepted benchmark of competence for personnel carrying out a range of activities from maintenance through design, installation, testing, project engineering and senior technical management.
+All licence holders must abide by the Obligations of Licence Holders, which set out the professional standards expected.

 The scheme has been designed to meet the requirements of the international standard for personnel certification, ISO17024, and is accredited to that standard within the UK.